Ahmad-2785/Dosage_cpu/cpu_design/README.md

 	/-------\    /-------\     /-------\    /----------------\         - I types
 	 0 0 0 1     0 0 1 1        0 0 1 0      0 0 0 0 1 0 1 0

-we are trying to add new Instructions to dosage this is the list of Instruction we are supporting now
+we are trying to add new Instructions to dosage <br />
+this is the list of Instruction we are supporting now
 |Op Code|type  |func   |Instruction                      |Behavior                                       |
 |-------|------|-------|---------------------------------|-----------------------------------------------|